hastexo/tutor-contrib-backup/README.md

   mysql.rds_import_binlog_ssl_material.
 The table mysql.proc is
   missing, corrupt, or contains bad data.`

-In such cases, you can limit the MySQL databases to backup using the `BACKUP_MYSQL_DATABASES` setting.
-This setting takes a list of strings with the names of the databases, such as:
+In such cases, you can specify the MySQL and MongoDB databases you would like to back up, using the `BACKUP_MYSQL_DATABASES` and `BACKUP_MONGODB_DATABASES` settings.
+These settings take a list of strings with the names of the databases, such as:

 ```yaml
 BACKUP_MYSQL_DATABASES: